RaDialog: A Large Vision-Language Model for Radiology Report Generation and Conversational Assistance: Instruct Dataset Details

 \subsection{Instruction Prompts}

-In the following, we provide the exact prompts we use for report generation and three example prompts for the other tasks in the instruct dataset.
-The entire list of prompts for all tasks will be included in our github repository.
+We provide the exact prompts we use for report generation and three example prompts for the other tasks in the instruct dataset.
+The entire list of ten prompts per task will be included in our github repository.

 \textbf{Report Generation:}

 Image information: \textless IMG\textgreater.
 Predicted Findings: \textless FINDINGS\textgreater.
 You are to act as a radiologist and write the finding section of a chest x-ray radiology report for this X-ray image and the given predicted findings.
 Write in the style of a radiologist, write one fluent text without enumeration, be concise and don't provide explanations or reasons.